|Measurement||Unframed: 73.7 x 109.5 cm|

 Item copyright: AWM Licensed copyright

-Jacky Green (1953- ) is a Garawa artist from the southwest Gulf of Carpentaria in the Northern Territory.
+Jack Green (1953- ) is a Garrwa artist from the southwest Gulf of Carpentaria in the Northern Territory.
 He has had no formal art training, and in fact has never been to school.
-His artwork is instead underpinned by the Indigenous law taught to him by his grandfathers, uncles, and other senior kin from the southwest Gulf peoples; the Mara, Gudanji, Yanyuwa and Garawa.
+His artwork is instead underpinned by the Indigenous law taught to him by his grandfathers, uncles, and other senior kin from the southwest Gulf peoples; the Marra, Gudanji, Yanyuwa and Garrwa.
 It is this knowledge that is reflected in his paintings and enriches his commentary on wartime history and contemporary life in the community.
 The wartime story depicted in this work reveals the legacy continues to play in the lives of the Indigenous people from the Borroloola region.
 Today, it is remembered through a commemorative performance known as the Aeroplane Dance, which continues to be performed by community today.